bg_image

 A single color may be protected as a trademark.
 In many countries such as the US, Canada, the UK, and EU, it is possible to register the color, while in others (usually in Asia, Africa, and the Middle East), you can’t, no matter how much you use it there.
-A single business may have the exclusive right to use a particular color on specific products or services in the course of trade.
+Did you know colors can be trademarked?
+A single company may own the rights to a particular shade used in its branding.
+Find out how trademarked colors work.

 Even where it is possible, it’s very difficult to register such color.
 A trademark color registration is difficult to register because there is a public interest in not monopolizing the availability of colors for use by other traders/businesses.
 However, if the owner can show that as a result of the long-standing and widespread use of the color on its products and services, customers’ perception of that color has changed, then it may be possible to trademark such color.